 The wine has a loyal following.
 It tends to receive a bit more age then many wineries’ current releases and as a result you will have a unique opportunity to taste older releases.
 We tried the 2003 vintage.
 It has a solid backbone, rich in black fruit including cherry with a wonderful smooth mouth-feel.
 It is what you expect of premium Napa area hillside grown fruit.

 Peter also has a background in geology and each part of the vineyard was carefully planted based on soil type in relation to which varietals would grow the best.
 His vineyard is composed mostly of Tuff and Tufa along with a smaller percentage of volcanic ash (hence the whiteness of the rock and vineyard soils).

-Inquire about his special tastings – either a lunch or dinner is prepared by himself (seasonally) with a vertical tasting of his own Cabernets.
+Inquire about the special vineyard visits – either a lunch or dinner is prepared by himself (seasonally).
 We had a peak at his menu and the entrees are sure to make your mouth water from the Gran Padano Italian cheese to the dry rubbed Chateaubriand to a delicious salad (the recipe created by his son who has studied at the Culinary Institute of America).

-These private tastings are available by appointment from mid July through the end of October.
+These private lunches are available by appointment from mid July through the end of October.

 Peter has hosted special wine, food and travel cruises for several years focusing on specific regions within Europe.
 These are small river cruises – the focus of the wines on board are select vintages of Andrew Geoffrey.
 Guests also can choose to accompany Peter on pre and post trips either before or after the river cruise.

 For more information or to join the mailing list, visit: www.andrewgeoffrey.com